A framework for building better systems

 Duration: 4 weeks to 6 months (depends on system complexity)

 Based on the results, we decide together: If the pilot succeeded, plan the full rollout.
 If issues remain, design the next iteration.
-Critical rule: We don't scale broken systems.
+Critical rule: we don't scale broken systems.

 You're not trusting my opinion.
 You're looking at real data from real users in real conditions.